VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 ### User commands

 Yes, we can create our own commands.
-In lua we do this with the function `vim.api.nvim_create_user_command`.
-This is what it needs.
+In lua we use this function.

 ```lua
 vim.api.nvim_create_user_command({name}, {command}, {opts})